Viper-Dude/EliteMining/README.md

 Complete voice/hotkey-controlled mining with automated sequences and announcements.

 ### Standalone Mode (Manual Control)
-For pilots who prefer manual mining without automated sequences or voice commands, the Configurator works independently to provide mining announcements, session tracking, and ship configuration.
+For pilots who prefer manual mining without automated sequences or voice commands, the Configurator works independently to provide mining announcements and session tracking.
 VoiceAttack is not required for these features.

 ---